mangata-finance/diagrams/README.md

-review --> pr: Code review is done by the team dev --> pr: Code review changes are applied pr --> main: Squash commits and merge when all checks passed qa --> main: QA team runs requered test cases dev --> main: Release will be triggered by git *TAG* main --> main: Automation will increase the version and generate changelog dev --> main: Hotfixes will be commited and released as a new patch version
+review --> pr: Code review is done by the team dev --> pr: Code review changes are applied pr --> main: Squash commits and merge when all checks passed main --> main: Automatic deploy on develop environment qa --> main: QA team runs requered test cases dev --> main: Release to production will be triggered by git *TAG* main --> main: Automation will increase the version and generate changelog dev --> main: Hotfixes will be commited and released as a new patch version